Marvin Sordell: 2011–12 season

 Sordell scored his first goal of the 2011–12 season in Watford's League Cup penalty shootout exit against Bristol Rovers on 23 August 2011.
 He converted his spot kick having opened the scoring after just two minutes of normal time.
 He scored his second of the season on 28 August in Watford's 2–2 home draw with Birmingham City, before securing his third in the 1–1 draw with Barnsley on 17 September.

 After six games without a goal, Sordell scored a brace in three first-half minutes on 29 October to help his side to a 3–2 win over Peterborough United.
 He scored in wins against Portsmouth on 19 November and Ipswich on 3 December, and then scored his second brace of the campaign on 31 December as Watford beat Doncaster 4–1.

 Sordell scored his tenth goal of the season and what would be his final Watford goal on 7 January 2012 during the club's 4–2 FA Cup third round win at home to Bradford City.
 He was to make his last appearance in the fourth round of the competition as his side were defeated 1–0 by Premier League side Tottenham Hotspur at Vicarage Road.
-He scored 27 goals in 81 appearances for Watford in his two-and-a-half year involvement with the first-team squad.
+He scored 27 goals in 81 appearances for Watford in his two-and-a-half-year involvement with the first-team squad.

 Bolton Wanderers

-On transfer deadline day, 31 January 2012, Sordell signed a three-and-a-half year deal with Premier League club Bolton Wanderers for a £3 million fee.
+On transfer deadline day, 31 January 2012, Sordell signed a three-and-a-half-year deal with Premier League club Bolton Wanderers for a £3 million fee.
 Former Watford owner Laurence Bassini claimed in July 2019 he felt Bolton overpaid, and he personally refunded them several hundred thousand pounds.
-Sordell made his Premier League debut on 4 February as substitute for David N'Gog, playing the final eight minutes of Bolton's 2–0 defeat to Norwich City at Carrow Road.
+Sordell made his Premier League debut on 4 February as substitute for David Ngog, playing the final eight minutes of Bolton's 2–0 defeat to Norwich City at Carrow Road.
 He made just two further appearances during the season as Bolton were relegated to the Championship.